 This depends on the age of the child and the particular difficulties that are the reason for seeking the evaluation.
 However, in general, it is best to be honest but brief with the child or teenager.
 Tell them simply that you know that they have been having difficulty with ___________(whatever the main problem is- for example focusing, sitting in school, controlling their anger, feeling sad, feeling nervous…) and there is an excellent doctor who helps many kids with this issue.
 You are going to visit that doctor so that she can help so they don’t have to feel so ______________ anymore.
 Reassure them that the doctor is just going to talk to them and will never give them a shot.

 While you are permitted to do so, we strongly recommend against it.
-Our doctors, nurse practitioners, and physician assistants generally use all of the allotted time to accurately assess, diagnose and treat patients.
+Our doctors and physician assistant generally use all of the allotted time to accurately assess, diagnose and treat patients.
 The evaluation requires a great deal of focus and discussion.
 When other children are present, it is often difficult for them to wait in the waiting room for the 60-120 minutes that the evaluation takes.
-As a result, they frequently interrupt the session asking for a parent’s attention, snacks, drinks, help in the bathroom, etc. These frequent interruptions inhibit the providers ability to obtain necessary information and arrive at the most comprehensive conclusion.
+As a result, they frequently interrupt the session asking for a parent’s attention, snacks, drinks, help in the bathroom, etc. These frequent interruptions inhibit the provider’s ability to obtain necessary information and arrive at the most comprehensive conclusion.
 Therefore, we recommend that you schedule the appointment at a time when you are able to get childcare for your other children.

 If you have tried several medications in the past without success, we may be able to argue with your insurance and obtain a medication prior authorization.
 This may take up to 72 hours.
 If we do not succeed, you have two options; pay for the medicine out of pocket or ask your doctor to choose a medication that your insurance company covers.
 If there is an appropriate medication that your insurance company covers, your doctor will be glad to prescribe it for you.

 Yes.
-It is important that the doctor, nurse practitioner, or physician assistant will do their own comprehensive evaluation to confirm prior diagnoses, as sometimes they are incorrect, and to be certain that no additional diagnoses were missed.
+It is important that the doctor or physician assistant do their own comprehensive evaluation to confirm prior diagnoses, as sometimes they are incorrect, and to be certain that no additional diagnoses were missed.
 The initial evaluation also allows your provider to get to know you and your difficulties well.

 Yes.
 While your initial psychiatric evaluation must be done in person in our office, follow up appointments may sometimes be done by phone to minimize travel.
 However, if serious symptoms arise, it may be necessary for you to come in person to be seen.
 Also, if you attempt to do all of your follow up treatment by phone, it is difficult for your doctor to get to know you well and for you to obtain the highest quality of care.